Edward II (band): Reunion

-To celebrate the ten-year anniversary of their final gig, the last line-up of EII undertook a series of reunion gigs in 2009.
+The last line-up of EII undertook a series of reunion gigs in 2009 to celebrate the ten-year anniversary of their final gig.
 A double-disc 'best-of' album was also released in 2009, Edward II: The Definitive Collection.
 It uses the 'Edward II' name but covers the band's entire career under all of their names except for e2K.
 Disc 1 includes songs from their time as Edward the Second and the Red Hot Polkas, whilst Disc 2 includes songs from their time as Edward II.

 Manchester's Improving Daily

 Taking place throughout 2015 and 2016 the band have come back together, inspired by the discovery of the repertoire known as the Manchester Broadsides and the history and stories which lie behind the songs.
 Produced in Manchester throughout the industrial revolution, this material tells of hardship, politics, social justice and good times as experienced in the nineteenth century.
 Often a way of spreading news, promoting events, places or businesses or spreading a political or social message, these songs were designed to have a short shelf life and as such were printed on cheap paper and distributed at the markets around what is now the northern quarter of the city.

 The Manchester-born Palestinian singer, Reem Kelani, was commissioned by the Manchester International Festival in 2007 to write a 30-minute composition and to orchestrate and lead its performance by the Beating Wing Orchestra, an assembly of local migrant musicians.
 Her "Paradise in Strangers" encompassed melodic modes and rhythmic patterns from the wide diversity of origins of the orchestra members.
 In the concluding movement, Kelani opened with the "Soldier’s Farewell to Manchester" (1859), and the composition closed with a resounding chorus from the whole cast of "Manchester’s Improving Daily"(1830).

 The music critic, Mike Butler, wrote thus in the Manchester Metro: "Kelani mischievously sprang the biggest surprise with the final section - an adaption in 6/8 time of a Manchester broadside ballad.
 It was the first full outing for her own incomparable voice, and surely represented a reconciliation with her birthplace: Reem Kelani is the world’s most prominent Manchester-born Palestinian singer.
 This impression was confirmed when the singers began chanting in unison, ‘sing hey, sing ho, sing hey down gai-ly, Manchester’s improving dai-ly.’
 Exile has its bright moments too."